devikirang/jobcenter/README.md

 * Each Skill Score = Skill Weight(W) * (average Skill Rating(R) by Interviewers)
 * Final Skill Score = Sum of all Skill Scores.
 * W - Skill Weight is defined by Recruiter at the time of posting Job.
-* R - Skill Rating is given by Interviewer at the time of Interview Session.=
+* R - Skill Rating is given by Interviewer at the time of Interview Session.
 * Highest score candidate is the best ranked candidate for job.
 * Login as MANAGER and check 'Interview Results' page for Score and Rank.